 As a Cayman Islands exempted company and offshore holding company, we are permitted under PRC laws and regulations to provide funding to our wholly foreign-owned subsidiaries in China only through loans or capital contributions, and to the consolidated variable interest entities or their subsidiaries only through loans, subject to the approval of government authorities and limits on the amount of capital contributions and loans.
 In addition, our wholly foreign-owned subsidiaries in China may provide RMB funding to their respective subsidiaries only through capital contributions and entrusted loans, and to the consolidated variable interest entities only through entrusted loans.
 See "Item 5.
 Operating and Financial Review-B. Liquidity and Capital Resources" and "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-PRC regulation of loans to and direct investments in PRC entities by offshore holding companies may delay or prevent us from using the proceeds of our debt and equity offerings to make loans or additional capital contributions to our PRC subsidiaries in China."
+Key Information-D. Risk Factors-Risks Relating to Doing Business in China-PRC regulation of loans to and direct investments in PRC entities by offshore holding companies may delay or prevent us from using the proceeds of our debt and equity offerings to make loans or additional capital contributions to our PRC subsidiaries in China."

 Under PRC laws and regulations, our PRC subsidiaries and the consolidated variable interest entities and their subsidiaries are subject to certain restrictions with respect to payment of dividends or otherwise transfers of any of their net assets to us.
-Remittance of dividends by a wholly foreign-owned enterprise out of China is also subject to examination by the banks designated by the PRC State Administration of Foreign Exchange, or the SAFE.
+Remittance of dividends by a wholly foreign-owned enterprise out of China is also subject to examination by the banks designated by the State Administration of Foreign Exchange, or SAFE.
 These restrictions are benchmarked against the paid-in capital and the statutory reserve funds of our PRC subsidiaries and the net assets of the consolidated variable interest entities in which we have no legal ownership.
-As of December 31, 2020, 2021, and 2022, the total amount of such restriction to which our PRC subsidiaries and the consolidated variable interest entities and their subsidiaries are subject was RMB11.03 billion, RMB12.15 billion, and RMB12.65 billion (US\$1.83 billion).
+As of December 31, 2021, 2022, and 2023, the total amount of such restriction to which our PRC subsidiaries and the consolidated variable interest entities and their subsidiaries are subject was RMB12.15 billion, RMB12.65 billion, and RMB15.31 billion (US\$2.16 billion).
 Furthermore, cash transfers from our PRC subsidiaries and the consolidated variable interest entities and their subsidiaries to entities outside of China are subject to PRC governmental control on currency conversion.
 As a result, the funds in our PRC subsidiaries, the consolidated variable interest entities or their subsidiaries in China may not be available to fund operations or for other use outside of China due to interventions in, or the imposition of restrictions and limitations on, the ability of our holding company, our subsidiaries, or the consolidated variable interest entities or their subsidiaries by the PRC government on such currency conversion.
-For risks relating to the fund flows of our operations in China, see "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Doing Business in China-We principally rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund our cash and financing requirements, and any limitation on the ability of our PRC subsidiaries to make payments to us could materially and adversely affect our ability to conduct our business" and "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Doing Business in China-Government control of currency conversion may limit our ability to utilize our revenue effectively and affect the value of your investment."
+For risks relating to the fund flows of our operations in China, see "Item 3, Key Information-D, Risk Factors-Risks Relating to Doing Business in China-We principally rely on dividends and other distributions on equity paid by our PRC subsidiaries and payments made by the VIEs to us in accordance with the contractual arrangements to fund our cash and financing requirements, and any limitation on the ability of our PRC subsidiaries and the VIEs to make payments to us could materially and adversely affect our ability to conduct our business" and "Item 3.
+Key Information-D. Risk Factors-Risks Relating to Doing Business in China-Government control of currency conversion may limit our ability to utilize our revenue effectively and affect the value of your investment.